-I am reading chemistry at Oxford University and am currently working on a project to design a new type of spectrometer.
+I recently graduated from a masters in chemistry at Oxford University and I am currently taking a gap year before going back to university to study medicine.
 The sciences have always been of big interest to me, and I would love the opportunity to pass this on to you.
 I have A-levels in Further Maths, Biology, Chemistry and Physics.

 I have plenty of teaching experience having been a qualified swimming teacher and lifeguard Trainer/Assessor for several years.

 I will first work through a checklist of what you need to know with you, in order to assess your confidence in each part of the course, so that we can focus on those areas that need work.